AliSajid/ld48/games/media/games/Evolution/outline.md

 * You reactivate the rift generator and are able to progress into the world further.

 ### AGI Puzzle
-There is a Weak AI that wants to undersstand more about the Human Emotions.
+There is a Weak AI that wants to understand more about the Human Emotions.
 The Player Teaches it that and it becomes a strong AI.

 #### Goal
 * Help the Weak-AI understand Emotions, and become an AGI